byrokrat/giroapp/UPDATING.md

 * Added the `mailstr` formatter.
 * Fixed a fatal error when organization id was entered as a person id.
+* Fixed a bugg where init could not work if no giroapp.ini existed.

 ## Beta-6